ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/unit-definitions.md

 If you have decided on your preferred method of defining/representing units to suit your data cube, follow one of the two sections on defining a unit below:

-### Defining a unit in an observation column's definition
+### Defining a unit in an observations column's definition

 After specifying the `type` of the column as `observations`, a unit can be created as a property containing a list of objects, these objects being the fields that contain the unit's properties.

-The example below shows an observation column definition with a unit.
+The example below shows an observations column definition with a unit.
 The unit has been given the `label` "Count".

 ```json
 "columns": {